Seven Kings: History

 The earliest recorded use of the name is as Sevekyngg or Sevekyngges in 1285, possibly meaning 'settlement of the family or followers of a man called Seofoca'.

-Seven Kings has not historically formed a parish or other division; instead it was part of the ancient parish of Ilford in the Becontree hundred of the county of Essex, which formed from 1894, the Ilford Urban District (later municipal borough).
+Seven Kings has not historically formed a parish or other division; instead it was part of the Ilford ward of the ancient parish of Barking in the Becontree hundred of the county of Essex, which formed from 1894, the Ilford Urban District (later municipal borough).
 Seven Kings is situated next to the ancient Roman road between London and Colchester and was rapidly developed during the 19th century following construction of the Great Eastern Main Line railway.

 In 1965, the Ilford parish and municipal borough were abolished by the London Government Act 1963, and the area of Essex including Seven Kings has since formed part of Greater London.

 Education

-Located in the immediate area are Mayfield High School, The Palmer Catholic Academy, Seven Kings High School and Isaac Newton Academy secondary school.
+Located in the immediate area are Mayfield High School, The Palmer Catholic Academy, Seven Kings School and Isaac Newton Academy secondary school.
 Primary schools in this area include Downshall Primary School, Farnham Green Primary School, South Park Primary School, Seven Kings Primary School, Isaac Newton Academy primary school, and Eastcourt Independent School.